kaiyou/ACM/README.md

 authenticating encryption scheme, as long as the key is unpredictible by the broker or any other third party.

-A broker must not provide a list of available topics to any party.
+A broker MUST NOT provide a list of available topics to any party.

 Availability of the service
 ---------------------------

-Any client can subscribe to new topics on the broker, as well as any application server can publish to any topic on the broker.
+Any client can subscribe to new channels on the broker, as well as any application server can publish to any channel on the broker.
 Thus, the following limits should be applied:

  - client number of subscriptions should be limited
+ - number of subscriptions should be limited per channel
  - client rate of subscription/unsubscription should be limited
- - server publication rate should be limited per topic
+ - server publication rate should be limited per channel
  - server publication rate should be limited in general

 Any client can ask its application server to publish to many notification targets.
 Thus, the following limits should be applied:

  - client number of notification targets should be limited
- - client rate of creation/deletion of notification targets shoul dbe limited
+ - client rate of creation/deletion of notification targets should be limited

 Any server or the broker can spam a client with notifications.
 Thus, the following limits should be applied:

- - notification rate should be limited per topic
+ - notification rate should be limited per channel
  - notification rate should be limited in general